This is nearly an exact copy of the Glossay found in the rulebook that comes with the "Battle for the Underdark" Master Set.

 Unique Figures: Each Army is allowed to have only one of each Unique Army Card with a particular name.
 See also: Army Card, Common Figures, and Uncommon Figures.

-Valkyrie General: There are seven Valkyrie Generals.
-Each General has many figures that follow it within the world of Valhalla.
-The Valkyrie Generals are: Jandar, Utgar, Einar, Ullar, Vydar, Aquilla and Valkrill.
+Valkyrie General: There are eight Valkyrie Generals.
+Each General has summoned many figures into the world of Valhalla.
+The Valkyrie Generals are: Jandar, Utgar, Einar, Ullar, Vydar, Aquilla, Valkrill, and Revna.

 You Control:Figures that “you control” are figures that are in your Army (either permanent or temporary) and are on the battlefield.
 If a figure is destroyed or waiting to be placed onto the battlefield, it is not considered a figure that you control, but is still a part of your Army.
 See also: Army.